GovTechSG/CFT-Docs/getting-started/glossary.md

 Refers to the API credentials, required to generate an authorization token to make API calls.

 ## CFT
 Cloud File Transfer.
-A centralized, fully managed file transfer service for the whole of government (WOG).
-CFT is a part of the SG Tech Stack (SGTS) and is hosted on the Government Commercial Cloud (GCC).
+A centralised, fully managed file transfer service for the whole-of-government (WOG).
+CFT is a part of the Singapore Government Tech Stack (SGTS) and is hosted on the Government Commercial Cloud (GCC).

 ## CDR
 Content Disarm and Reconstruct also known as Threat Extraction, proactively protects against known and unknown threats contained in documents by removing executable content.